-If you’ve been involved in a truck accident, you may be entitled to compensation for your damages.
-These damages can include medical expenses, lost wages, property damage, and pain and suffering.
+You may be entitled to compensation for your damages if you’ve been involved in a truck accident.
+These damages include medical expenses, lost wages, property damage, and pain and suffering.
 In rare cases, punitive damages may also be available.
-An experienced truck accident lawyer can help you understand what damages you may be entitled to and how to get the compensation you deserve.
+An experienced truck accident lawyer can help you understand what damages you may be entitled to and how to get the compensation you deserve

 Contact a Washington DC Truck Accident Lawyer Today